dmarshNAIT/dmarshNAIT.github.io/CPSC1012_objects.markdown

 ```

 ## Overloading methods
 This lets us have flexibility in what arguments can be passed into a method call.
+Here is an example of overloading our constructor method:
 ```csharp
 public class Dog {
     // some private variables